Text

 S2-B-01 · SBAR to Hesitating Physician · D-04 + D-07

-Dr. Kim is hesitating.
-12 minutes left.
+Dr. Kim is clinically paralysed and refusing to act without his attending.
+12 minutes to the door-to-needle target.
 What do you do?

 COGNITA: Does nurse articulate consent framework?
 Does nurse escalate past Dr. Kim?
 Advocate role.